EventStore/documentation/docs/clients/dotnet/5.0/connecting/connecting-to-a-server.md

 ## Cluster settings

-When connecting to an Event Store HA cluster you must pass an instance of `ClusterSettings` as well as the usual `ConnectionSettings`.
+When connecting to an EventStoreDB HA cluster you must pass an instance of `ClusterSettings` as well as the usual `ConnectionSettings`.
 Primarily yu use this to tell the `EventStoreConnection` how to discover all the nodes in the cluster.
 A connection to a cluster will automatically handle reconnecting to a new node if the current connection fails.

 ### Using DNS discovery